 A handbook for designing and implementing assessment activities in a course.
 Includes examples of types of assessment and methods for interpreting and using the results.

-Two videos by Dr. Stephen Yelon, an MSU Emeritus Faculty Member who consults for the Office of Faculty & Organizational Development.
+A video by Dr. Stephen Yelon, an MSU Emeritus Faculty Member who consulted for the Office of Faculty & Organizational Development.